Fluctuations of the Nodal Number in the Two-Energy Planar Berry Random Wave Model: Domination of the 4th chaotic projection

 \paragraph{Step 4.} We combine (\ref{e.A}) and (\ref{e.B}) with (\ref{e.C}) to obtain that for some strictly positive numerical constants $C_1$, $C_2$, $C_3$, $C_4$, we have

 This is the postulated inequality and the proof is therefore concluded. \end{proof}

-\begin{proof}[Proof of Lemma \ref{l.lcan0}] For this proof, we are going to adopt the notation introduced in \ref{N.S1}-\ref{N.S6}.
-In particular, we will write $k_{-1},k_1$ to denote an unordered pair of wave-numbers corresponding to the ordered pair $k,K$ and $b_{k_{-1}}$, $b_{k_1}$ to denote a pair of independent BRWs with wave-numbers $k_{-1}$ and $k_{1}$ respectively.
-We recall that an explicit formula for the Wiener Chaos decomposition of the nodal number $\N(b_{k_{-1}},b_{k_1},\D)$ has been established in Lemma \ref{l.cefnn} and that for every $q \geq 1$ the projection $\N(b_{k_{-1}},b_{k_1},\D)[q]$ on the $q$-th Wiener chaos has zero mean (see (\ref{e.epe})).
+\begin{proof}[Proof of Lemma \ref{l.lcan0}] The argument presented here is standard and uses in a crucial way the geometric decay of $|r_{ij}(k_p(x-y))|^{2q}$ on the set of non-singular pairs of cells to control the contribution associated with $2q$-th chaotic projections.
+For this proof, we are going to adopt the notation introduced in \ref{N.S1}-\ref{N.S6}.
+In particular, we will write $k_{-1},k_1$ to denote an unordered pair of wave-numbers corresponding to the ordered pair $2 \leq k \leq K$ and $b_{k_{-1}}$, $b_{k_1}$ to denote a pair of independent BRWs with wave-numbers $k_{-1}$ and $k_{1}$ respectively.

+\paragraph{Step 1.} We recall that an explicit formula for the Wiener Chaos decomposition of the nodal number $\N(b_{k_{-1}},b_{k_1},\D)$ has been established in Lemma \ref{l.cefnn} and that for every $q \geq 1$ the projection $\N(b_{k_{-1}},b_{k_1},\D)[q]$ on the $q$-th Wiener chaos has zero mean (see (\ref{e.epe})).
 This yields

 where $\iv, \jv \in \mathbb{N}^6$ are indexed as

 and where we use notation